William C. Shiel Jr., MD, FACP, FACR

 What is Behçet's syndrome?

 Behçet's syndrome is classically characterized as a triad of symptoms that include recurring crops of mouth ulcers (aphthous ulcers, canker sores), genital ulcers, and inflammation of a specialized area around the pupil of the eye termed the uvea.
 The inflammation of the area of the eye that is around the pupil is called uveitis.
 Behçet's syndrome is also sometimes referred to as Behçet's disease.

 The cause of Behçet's syndrome is not known.
 The disease is relatively rare but is more frequent and severe in patients from the Eastern Mediterranean and Asia than those of European descent.
-Both inherited (genetic) and environmental factors, such as microbe infections, are suspected to be factors that contribute to the development of Behçet's syndrome.
-Behçet's syndrome is not proven to be contagious.
+Both inherited (genetic) and environmental factors, such as microbe infections, are suspected to be factors that contribute to the development of Behçet's.
+Behçet's is not proven to be contagious.